Recent Blogs

 Customer Support

-Zendesk published translated help videos.
+Zendesk published translated customer support videos.
 Support ticket volume dropped 15% because customers watched videos instead of asking questions.
 Cost of translation: $500.
 Cost of reduced support tickets: $50,000+ in saved labor annually.

 Most people do one of these wrong and don't realize it.